Illegal drug trade in Japan

-The illegal drug trade in Japan has a long history, influenced by various factors such as economy and war.
-As a developed country in Asia, Japan also faces the same serious drug abuse problem as the developed countries in Europe and the Americas.
-Japan's manufacturing industry is developed, and is one of the pillars of the national economy, but it is also very short of resources, therefore it needs to import a lot of raw materials from other countries.
-This has made Japan an important hub for the trade of goods in Asia, which in turn has allowed Japan's illegal drug trade to flourish.
+The illegal drug trade in Japan is the illegal production, transport, sale, and use of prohibited drugs in Japan.
+The drug trade is influenced by various factors, including history, economic conditions, and cultural norms.
+While methamphetamine is historically the most widely trafficked illegal drug in post-World War II Japan, marijuana, cocaine, and other prohibited substances are also present.
+Additionally, Japan's status as a developed economy and the presence of organized crime in Japan have made it a target of the international drug trade.

 Cultivation and processing

 As early as the Yayoi period, hemp was cultivated and made into clothing.
 By the start of the Meiji period, hemp was widely cultivated in Japan as a medicine for treating asthma and as a raw material of hemp rope and hemp garments for fishing.
 At the end of the 19th century, hemp was widely grown for its fibers for use in textiles similar to cotton.
 In the 1930s largely due to Harry J. Anslinger's efforts to promote his new department, the Federal Bureau of Narcotics, mainstream American society began to believe that cannabis was harmful, and the government began to formulate relevant measures against cannabis.
 By the end of World War II during the American occupation of Japan, the prohibition of marijuana in the United States had influenced the prohibition of marijuana in Japan and the Cannabis Control Law of 1948 was passed which strictly controlled the possession and cultivation of the cannabis plant.
 Even so, the illegal cultivation and possession of marijuana cannot be totally banned.
 Now, indoor cultivation technology has been adopted in many areas of Japan.